-This post Back to School Lunch Hacks: Make Ahead Sandwiches Kids Will Gobble Up is sponsored by Pepperidge Farm, but the content and opinions expressed here are my own.
+We can all use some Back to School Lunch Hacks: These Make Ahead Sandwiches Your Kids Will Gobble Up

 Most of you are not even thinking about the back to school routine, although it will be here before you know it.
 One thing I dread is packing lunches.